pedscoffee/PhysicianPromptEngineering/prompt-generator.md

     getAssessmentInstruction(assessment) {
         const templates = {
-            narrative: "Write the assessment as a flowing narrative paragraph.
+            'narrative': "Write the assessment as a flowing narrative paragraph.
 Use complete sentences that explain clinical reasoning.
 Connect findings to conclusions using words like 'given,' 'therefore,' and 'likely'",

+            'oneliner-sentence': "After each bolded diagnosis, write a single complete sentence summarizing the clinical context and key findings.
+Use proper punctuation",

-            oneliner: "After each bolded diagnosis, write a single-line summary.
-Use dashes or commas to separate 2-4 key clinical facts.
-Keep it to one sentence maximum",
+            'oneliner-phrase': "After each bolded diagnosis, write a brief phrase summary using commas or dashes to separate key clinical facts (e.g., 'poorly controlled, maximal therapy').
+Keep it concise without full sentences",

-            discrete: "List key assessment findings as separate bullet points under each diagnosis.
-Use brief phrases, not complete sentences.
-Each clinical finding gets its own bullet",
+            'assessment-first-bullet': "List the key assessment findings as the first bullet point under each diagnosis.
+Use brief clinical phrases describing findings, vitals, or exam results.
+Follow with action items as subsequent bullets",

+            'discrete-bullets': "List all clinical findings, exam results, and relevant history as separate bullet points before listing the plan items.
+Each finding should be its own bullet.
+Then list action items as separate bullets",

-            minimal: null
+            'minimal': null
         };

         return templates[assessment.primary];